kimah72/WDD430/timeandspace/README.md

 A full-stack **MEAN** (MongoDB, Express, Angular, Node.js) personal blog application built while following Maximilian Schwarzmüller's classic Angular & Node.js course — but taken to the next level with a **custom cyberpunk aesthetic**.

 This isn't just a tutorial project.
-It's a **digital sanctuary** — a neon-lit space for thoughts, experiments, and reflections on the journey of learning full-stack development.
+It's a **digital sanctuary** — a neon-lit space for thoughts, experiments, and reflections on the journey of learning full-stack development and life.

 ## Features